guyr18/CSCI-2540/Assignment2/README.md

 and accepts user input; namely an account number.

 Furthermore, input is read from a text file and a list of Account data is created.
-Lastly, this application models an account lookup search similar to one that you might in professional database such as MySQL, MongoDB, or PostegreSQL.
+Lastly, this application models an account lookup search similar to one that you might in a professional database such as MySQL, MongoDB, or PostegreSQL.

 # Purpose